johnbeve/PHI-696/Project-1/README.md

 Compare and contrast the proofs provided for (a) in your answers to questions 8 and 9.
 Explain the different assumptions, strategies, etc. exhibited in tree proofs vs natural deduction proofs.

 Well firsty and perhaps most notably the tree proof software provides no annotations (justifications?) for the how each line is derived from the line before it.
 I personally like having the annotations as it shows clearly how to move from one step to the next.
-Further, the tree proofs look like they start by universally instainting whereas in the natural deduction proofs you can go several route but the easiest with Universal Quantifiers is usually a universal derivation.
+Further, the tree proofs look like they start by universally instainiating whereas in the natural deduction proofs you can go several route but the easiest with Universal Quantifiers is usually a universal derivation.
 I myself am prone to doing indirect derivations.
 This is because if it can be derived you can always(?) find a contradiction.
-Obviously, I still assumed inderictly once all of the unviersal were removed from the situation to complete the derivations.
+Obviously, I still assumed indirectly once all of the unviersals were removed from the situation to complete the derivations.